cameraui/docs/cameras/zones-and-masks.md

 ## Motion zones

 Motion zones say **where motion counts**.
-A motion zone is just a name, an area and a color.

-Only motion inside the zone counts, everything outside it is ignored.
-Draw several and motion counts in any of them.
+Only motion inside a zone counts, in any of them if there are several.
 Motion is always judged by touch: as soon as movement reaches the zone, it counts.
-Without a motion zone the whole image counts.

 ## Object zones